covao/Train_DonkeyCar_MATLAB/README.md

 Sample code to load the DonkeyCar training dataset and try training a deep learning model.

-## MATLAB command to download and open the demo
+## MATLAB command to download and open the demo (MATLAB live script)
 ```
 mkdir('./donkecay_demo');
 cd('./donkecay_demo');